sethta/no-page-comment/readme.txt

 == Upgrade Notice ==

 = 0.3 =
-ability to enable/disable all comments or trackbacks on any specific custom post type.
+Adds the ability to enable/disable all comments or trackbacks on any specific custom post type.
 All previous No Page Comment settings will remain intact with upgrade.

 = 0.2 =
 Adds the ability to disable comments on posts, pages, and custom post types.
 All previous No Page Comment settings will remain intact with upgrade.